 Note: The pretest method presented here can easily be modified to use as an introduction to many kinds of presentations outside the classroom.
 Use it to actively and immediately engage your audience.

-Read other Faculty Support posts
+Read other Faculty Tips posts

 I would love to hear your thoughts on this.
 Click here to leave a comment.